LiteFarmOrg/LiteFarm/README.md

 ### Get the code and install dependencies

 1. Clone the repository from Github to your computer.
 On a Mac or Linux, in a Terminal window navigate to the directory you want to put the files in.
 Then use the command `git clone https://github.com/LiteFarmOrg/LiteFarm.git`.

+   Note: when pushing the changes back to a git repo [cloned using HTTPS URL](https://docs.github.com/en/get-started/getting-started-with-git/about-remote-repositories#cloning-with-https-urls), the `git push` command will ask ypur GitHub username and password.
+A [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) should be entered instead of password.

-2. In a terminal, navigate to the root folder of the repo and run `nvm install` followed by `nvm use` to ensure that a supported version of Node.js is in use during the subsequent steps (it was `v16.15.0` at the time of writting).
+2. In a terminal, navigate to the root folder of the repo and run `nvm install` followed by `nvm use` to ensure that a supported version of Node.js is in use during the subsequent steps (it was `v16.15.0` at the time of writing).

    - At the root of the project, a `.nvmrc` file exists containing the version of Node.js, known to work well with LiteFarm.
 Please, keep the contents of `.nvmrc` up to date.